Does Earth Have a Second Moon? Here’s What We Know

 Sometimes our actual moon looks bigger than it is — here's why.

 In reality, though, the moon is moving farther away from planet Earth.
-About 4.5 billion years ago it sat 14,000 miles from planet Earth, but it's been drifting at 1.48 inches each year, according to BBC News.
+About 4.5 billion years ago it sat 14,000 miles from planet Earth, but it's been drifting 1.48 inches away from us each year, according to BBC News.

-One day in the far off future, our second moon will no longer be in orbit with our beloved planet and the actual moon will be farther away than ever — though it doesn't seem as though that will happen in our lifetime.
+One day in the far off future, our second moon will no longer be in orbit with Earth, and the actual moon will be significantly farther away — though it doesn't seem as though that will happen in our lifetime.

 Advertisement